Chris Huhne: Career before Parliament

-Before embarking on his political career, he was a City entrepreneur.
+Before embarking on his political career, he started a company in the City.
 He told The Independent in 2008: "I don't claim that I'm in other than a very happy position compared with most people, because, having spent a bit of time in the City before I was elected, being able to make a bit of money while I was there, I have a cushion."
 He started a company called IBCA Sovereign Ratings in 1994 that tried to "measure the risks of investing in different countries".
 In 1997 he became group managing director of Fitch IBCA, and from 1999 to 2003 was vice-chairman of Fitch Ratings.